Typee-Language/Typee/README.md

 ## Want to Contribute?

-If you wish to contribute, just contact main administrator [Schmouk](mailto:ph.schmouker@yahoo.fr) by e-mail and be patient.
+If you wish to contribute, just contact main administrator [Schmouk](mailto:ph.schmouker@gmail.com) by e-mail and be patient.
 You will eventually get a response and will enthousiastically be added to the contributors list.
 Current developments are in _Python 3.7_, based on _Anaconda 3_, with
-_Eclipse Photon_ framework and _PyDev_ plug-in.
+_Eclipse 2019-03_ framework and _PyDev_ plug-in.
 Windows is currently used also for these developments.
 So, if you get Linux expertise you're welcome!